nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 What do we mean by notation?
 According to Wikipedia, in linguistics and semiotics, a notation is:

 > a system of graphics or symbols, characters and abbreviated expressions, used (for example) in artistic and scientific disciplines to represent technical facts and quantities by convention.
-Therefore, a notation is a collection of related symbols that are each given an arbitrary meaning, created to facilitate structured communication within a domain knowledge or field of study.

 The O is actually the Greek character _Omicron_ and is shorthand for “Order of”.
 So, if we’re discussing an algorithm with _O(n)_, we say its _order of_, or rate of growth, is _n_, or linear complexity.